ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/measurementfield.md

         - { source_unit: meter, target_unit: millimeter, formula: 'value * 1000.0' }
 ```

+You can also add your own service based on one of:

+- `Ibexa\Measurement\UnitConverter\AbstractFormulaUnitConverter`
+- `Ibexa\Measurement\UnitConverter\RangeValueFormulaUnitConverter`
+- `Ibexa\Measurement\UnitConverter\SimpleValueFormulaUnitConverter`

+and tag it with: `ibexa.measurement.value.converter`.

 ## Template rendering

 The Measurement field is rendered with the [`ibexa_render_field()`](field_twig_functions.md#ibexa_render_field) Twig function.